mwmckenzie/PsaGameModelIntegration/docs/pages/discussionPointsSummary.md

 ### Limitations of Current Approach

-- Currently if a transmission is caclulated to occur and there is a susceptible person available transmission occurs
+- Currently if a transmission is calculated and there is a susceptible person available then a transmission always occurs
 - This is irregardless of how rare susceptible persons are within the population
 - This strikes me as a flawed approach for multiple reasons